-The Operating Partnership Agreement provides that, during the Make-Whole Period, in connection with the sale of, or the reduction of indebtedness on, any of the Designated Properties, the Company will pay each person who contributed an interest in the Designated Property a Make-Whole Amount representing the federal and state income tax liability (assuming the highest marginal federal and state income tax rates) associated with the recognition of gain by such person in connection with any such transaction.
+The Operating Partnership Agreement provides that, during the Make-Whole Period, in connection with the sale of, or the reduction of indebtedness on, any of the Designated Properties, the Company will pay each person who contributed an interest in the Designated Property a Make-Whole Amount representing the federal and state income tax liability (assuming the highest marginal federal and state income tax rates) associated with the recognition of built-in gain (i.e., the amount of gain that would have been recognized had the Designated Property been sold for cash at the closing of the Offering) by such person in connection with any such transaction.
 No Make-Whole Amount would be due in the case of a transaction that does not result in the recognition of gain for tax purposes (such as Section 1031 "like-kind" exchanges under the Code).
-In order to reduce the amount of gain that might be recognized by Messrs.
-Zuckerman and Linde, they have agreed to guaranty, at the request of the Company in connection with the sale of, or reduction of indebtedness on, any of the Designated Properties, any other indebtedness of the Company, provided that the aggregate amount of such guarantees, together with any then existing guarantees of Messrs.
-Zuckerman and Linde of indebtedness of the Company, shall not exceed the amounts of \$ and \$ respectively, (such amounts being the respective amounts of indebtedness guaranteed by Messrs.
+In order to reduce the amount of built-in gain that might be recognized by Messrs.
+Zuckerman and Linde, they have agreed to guaranty, at the request of the Company in connection with the sale of, or reduction of indebtedness on, any of the Designated Properties, any other indebtedness of the Company, provided that the aggregate amount of such quarantees, together with any then existing quarantees of Messrs.
+Zuckerman and Linde of indebtedness of the Company, shall not exceed the amounts of \$ and \$, respectively, (such amounts being the respective amounts of indebtedness guaranteed by Messrs.
 Zuckerman and Linde immediately following completion of the Offering).
 Any amendment to the provisions of the Operating Partnership Agreement relating to the payment of Make-Whole Amounts shall not be effective against a limited partner who did not consent in writing to such amendment.